Johann Heinrich von Bernstorff: Weimar Republic

 Bernstorff was proposed as Foreign Minister in Philipp Scheidemann's cabinet in 1919, but he refused that post and left the diplomatic service.
 He became a founding member of the German Democratic Party (Deutsche Demokratische Partei) and a member of the German Parliament in 1921 to 1928.
 He was the first President of the German Association for the League of Nations, President of the World Federation of Associations of the League of Nations and a member of every German delegation to the League of Nations.

 In 1926, he became the Chairman of Kurt Blumenfeld's Zionist German Pro-Palestine Committee (Deutsches Pro-Palästina Komitee) to support the foundation of a Jewish State in Palestine.

 From 1926 to 1931, he was the chairman of the German delegation to the Preparatory World Disarmament Conference.

 Bernstorff, who was explicitly mentioned by Hitler as one of those men bearing "the guilt and responsibility for the collapse of Germany", left Germany in 1933 after the Nazis had risen to power and moved to Geneva, Switzerland, where he died on 6 October 1939.
-He found his final resting place at the cemetery of Genthod, a few metres from the grave of his son-in-law Raymond de Pourtalès (1882-1914), who was his secretary at the Embassy in Washington DC.
+He found his final resting place at the cemetery of Genthod, a few metres from the grave of his son-in-law Raymond de Pourtalès (1882-1914), who was his secretary at the embassy in Washington.